lobotomy-x/uevr-docs/src/plugins/lua/api.md

 ### `uevr.api:execute_command(command: string)`

 Executes the specified console command.
-Does not operate 1:1 with the native UE console, as it does not pass the command onto the player controller, but should work with most commands.
+Does not operate 1:1 with the native UE console, as it does not pass the command onto the player controller, but should work with most commands.a

 ### `uevr.api:get_uobject_array()`